Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 10. Breathe

 If your body’s stress response triggers everything you’d need to run away from a threat, your relaxation response signals safety.
 One way to get there is to build breathing exercises into your routine, whether it’s through yoga or meditative breathing.
-Check out these simple tips from the University of California, Berkeley.
+Check out from the University of California, Berkeley.

 11. Drink water